NaVorro Bowman: 2016

-Bowman began the season strong, recording a team-high nine tackles, a pass deflection, and an interception during the season-opening 28–0 shutout victory over the Los Angeles Rams.
-In the next game against the Panthers, he had a team-high 11 tackles and a pass deflection as the 49ers lost on the road by a score of 46–27.
+Bowman began the season strong, recording a team-high nine tackles, a pass deflection, and an interception during the season-opening 28–0 shutout victory over the Los Angeles Rams on Monday Night Football.
+In the next game against the Panthers, he had a team-high 11 tackles and a pass deflection during the 46–27 road loss.
 The following week against the Seahawks, Bowman recorded seven tackles and a forced fumble in the 37–18 road loss.

 During a Week 4 24–17 loss to the Cowboys, Bowman recorded eight tackles and a sack before falling down and gripping the lower back end of his left foot in the third quarter.
 MRI tests later revealed that Bowman tore his achilles tendon, prematurely ending his season.

 2017

 During a Week 2 12–9 road loss to the Seahawks, Bowman recorded a team-high 11 tackles.
 Three weeks later against the Colts, he had a team-high 10 tackles in the 26–23 overtime road loss, but was benched for a few series and later voiced his displeasure with the decision.

 On October 13, 2017, Bowman was released from the 49ers at his request after the team was unable to trade him.

 NaVorro gave his heart and soul to this team for the last eight years, and for that we are all extremely grateful.
 During that time, NaVorro was a key component of one of the best teams in the League and his passion for the game allowed him to quickly become a favorite of our Faithful fans.
 Thursday evening, Kyle and I met with NaVorro, and from our conversation it became evident that going in different directions was best for both him and our team.
 Although NaVorro may be moving on, he will always be looked at as one of the great players to wear the red and gold.
 We wish him and his family great success.